jrai0792/web-scraper/README.md

 # web-scraper

 > This program's purpose is to scan a webpage and take relevant data from it that could benfit the user.
 This project is inspired from the beautiful tourist destinations in India.
-I wanted to help anybody who wants to know about various famous tourist places in India.
+I want to help anybody who wants to know about various famous tourist destinations in India.

 ![screenshot](./Screenshot.png)